-A. Burial Costs
+A. Burial Cost

-16. After the death of an indigent resident at Petitioner's Ambrose Center, the family contacted Petitioner and informed it that they desired a burial, not a cremation, but could not afford to pay for any services.

-17. Petitioner's staff contacted several vendors about the cost of a simple burial service and, after negotiating a discount due to the unfortunate circumstances, selected a vendor.
+- 16. After the death of an indigent resident at Petitioner's Ambrose Center, the family contacted Petitioner and informed it that they desired a burial, not a cremation, but could not afford to pay for any services. - 17.
+Petitioner's staff contacted several vendors about the cost of a simple burial service and, after negotiating a discount due to the unfortunate circumstances, selected a vendor.
 The vendor duly performed the burial service, which was attended by survivors of the deceased's group home, and Petitioner paid the vendor \$4,535 for the service.
-For a burial service, the amount paid was reasonable.
+This burial cost was reasonable in amount.